ishmaelsanchez/ishresume/_posts/2021-04-02-using-permalinks-jekyll.markdown

 ---
 {% endhighlight %}

 <p>Jekyll makes it easy to customize your URL structure.
-You can define exactly what we want the URL to be on page or post basis based on our needs. </p>
+You can define exactly what you want the URL to be on a page or post basis based on your needs. </p>